jbcodeforce/rmqtokafka/README.md

     }
     ```

-1. Run a Rabbit MQ message producer.
-In this project use the AmqpSender class.
+1. Run a Rabbit MQ message producer to write message to the `accounts` queue.
+In this project we use the AmqpSender class.
+As an alternate you can use the RabbitMq console.
-1. Run a Kafka consumer
+1. Run a Kafka consumer on the target topic.

+If you run the local Kafka cluster and RabbitMQ docker containers via docker compose, your can run the connector with the following command: `docker run --network kafkanet -p8083:8083 ibmcase/rmqk`